msoe-csc3511/csc3511_lab1_template/README.md

 **_SUBMISSION REQUIREMENT:_** Research number bases (cite your sources), then answer the following questions:

 1. What is a number base?
 2. How do you convert between number bases?
+You can answer this question by giving an example.
 3. What different number bases are useful for storing data in a computer?

 #### Practice with Number Bases